 If you’re looking for the perfect, most delicious side dish for your next barbecue, then I have the solution for you right here.
 This is the best Old Fashioned Brunswick Stew recipe!
 Not only is it a Georgia staple, it’s an iconic Southern barbecue side dish containing the most delicious combination of meat and vegetables you’ve ever tasted.

-If there was a list somewhere of iconic Southern recipes, somewhere near the top of that list would be Brunswick Stew.
-It is part-and-parcel of any Southern cook's repertoire although its origins are somewhat murky.
+If there was a list somewhere of iconic Southern recipes, somewhere near the top of that list would be Old-Fashioned Brunswick Stew.
+It is part and parcel of any Southern cook’s repertoire, although its origins are somewhat murky.

-Brunswick Stew has quite an interesting history involving a long-standing rivalry between two cities with the same name -- Brunswick.
-Of course, Brunswick, Georgia, claims bragging rights to the delicious recipe as does Brunswick County, Virginia.
+Brunswick Stew has quite an interesting history involving a long-standing rivalry between two cities with the same name — Brunswick.
+Of course, the city of Brunswick, Georgia, claims bragging rights to the delicious recipe, as does Brunswick County, Virginia.

-There just happens to be a large rusted pot sitting on top of a cement block on St. Simon's Island in Georgia which the local residents claim to be the pot in which Brunswick stew was first made in 1898.
+There just happens to be a large rusted pot sitting on top of a cement block on St. Simon’s Island in Georgia, which the local residents claim to be the pot that was used to make the first Brunswick stew in 1898.

 Who really knows where it originated?
 I’m sure I don’t, but I know this – it is one of the most delicious combinations of meat and vegetables ever created.
 And, frankly, no Southern barbecue would be complete without a steaming pot of it.
 This particular recipe has Georgia roots – that’s the only thing I can tell you for certain!

-- It encapsulates the southern barbecue in every spoonful
+- It encapsulates the essence of Southern barbecue in every spoonful

 - It’s a one-pot recipe!

 🥄 Equipment You’ll Need